Dear Friends of the Mount Pleasant Farmers’ Market,

 Reid’s Orchard: Will have Asian pears, Bartlett pears, apples (Gala, Honeycrisp, Gold Supreme and more!), and cider (UV, Honeycrisp and Pear). www.reidsorchardwinery.com

-Quaker Valley Orchards: Will have lots of varieties of apples, fresh cider, potatoes and onions, winter squash, apple and tomato sauce, honey, several kinds of jam! www.quakervalleyorchards.com
+Quaker Valley Orchards: Will have lots of varieties of apples, fresh cider, potatoes and onions, winter squash and eating pumpkins, apple and tomato sauce, honey, several kinds of jam! www.quakervalleyorchards.com

 Spring Gap Mountain Creamery: Closed for the season.
 They are busy watching next year’s cheese age….
 They will be back in April when the new Market season begins.
 Thanks for being great customers and making the weekly drive from Paw Paw, WV worth it. www.springgapmtn.com